engineertree5/tree5_treehouse/docs/opennotes.md

 | Accounts Receivable | A short-term asset, usually representing a credit for a completed sale.|
 | Cash |
 | EBITDA | Earnings Before Income, Taxes, Deprecation, Amortization
+| EV | Enterprise Value
+| Gross margin | Net sales revenue minus its cost of goods sold (COGS).
 | NTM | Next Twelve Months
+|Operating Margin | Measures how much profit a company makes on a dollar of sales after paying for variable cost of production, such as wage and raw materials, but before paying interest or tax.
+|Profit Margin| Measures the degree at which a company makes money.
+|Return on assets - ROA| Is an indicator that measures how well a company utilizes its assets, by determining how profitable a company is relative to its total assets.
+|Return on Equity - ROE| Measures how the profitability of a corporation in relation to stockholders' equity.
+| Return on Investment ROI | Measures the amount of return on an investment, relative to the investment's cost.

 ### What I Find Important Within A 10-Q

 Income Statement -